harbirchahal/angular-graphql-mongodb-demo/README.md

 # angular-graphql-mongodb-demo
-A full-stack example with Angular, GraphQL, Apollo and MongoDB
+A full-stack example with Angular, Apollo, GraphQL and MongoDB